 Loans on Custodial Accounts

 Loans are not permitted.
-Our Kid’s Club accounts offer loans and more.
-See the information in this brochure on our Kid’s Clubs.
+Our Youth Accounts offer loans and more.

 Court Ordered Accounts

 If you have been required by the court to open a Custodial Account, we must have the court order and court instructions before we can open the account.

 †Deposits and withdrawals may be limited due to specific account limitations required by court order, the member or F&A.